benpye/wsl-ssh-pageant/Readme.md

 ## How to use

-1. On the Windows side run Pageant (or compatible agent) and `wsl-ssl-pageant.exe <port>`, if `port` isn't specified the default is `13000`
+1. On the Windows side run Pageant (or compatible agent) and `wsl-ssl-pageant.exe`.

+2. Ensure that the directory containing `wsl-ssh-pageant.exe` is on the `PATH` in WSL, for example my path contains `/mnt/c/git/wsl-ssh-pageant'

-2. In WSL run the following, where `13000` is the port set previously
+3. In WSL run the following

 ```
-$ socat UNIX-LISTEN:/tmp/wsl-ssh-pageant.socket,unlink-close,unlink-early,fork TCP4:127.0.0.1:13000 &
+$ socat UNIX-LISTEN:/tmp/wsl-ssh-pageant.socket,unlink-close,unlink-early,fork EXEC:"wsl-ssh-pageant.exe" &
 $ export SSH_AUTH_SOCK=/tmp/wsl-ssh-pageant.socket
 ```

-3. The SSH keys from Pageant should now be usable by `ssh`!
+4. The SSH keys from Pageant should now be usable by `ssh`!

+## Credit

+Thanks to [John Starks](https://github.com/jstarks/) for [npiperelay](https://github.com/jstarks/npiperelay/), showing a more secure way to create a stream between WSL and Linux.